SofiaKung/SofiaKung/README.md

 ## Hi there 👋 I am Sofia Kung ##

-I am a data analyst based in Singapore.
-I have worked for Lazada, PwC and Atome (BNPL).

 I am now working towards being able to build a web app for my own app ideas.

 - 🔭 I’m currently working on an e-book highlight organiser web app